3D model preparation and optimization

 File requirements

 texture.jpg).
-Absolute paths (e.g.,C:\Models\texture.jpg) are prohibited. - Filenames and paths within files must not contain spaces.
-It is recommended to use English or numbers.
+Absolute paths (e.g.,C:\Models\texture.jpg) are prohibited. - File names and internal paths must not contain spaces.
+Use English or numbers.

 - Must include